timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 03-BASIC PAY/CHAPTER 03-BASIC PAY.md

   * (1) for each regular period of instruction, or period of appropriate duty, at which the member is engaged for at least two hours, including that performed on a Sunday or holiday;

-  * (2) for the performance of such other equivalent training, instruction, duty, or appropriate duties, as the Secretary may prescribe; or
+  * (2) for the performance of such other equivalent training, instruction, duty, or appropriate duties, as the Secretary may prescribe;

   * (3) for a regular period of instruction that the member is scheduled to perform but is unable to perform because of physical disability resulting from an injury, illness, or disease incurred or aggravated—